irods/python-irodsclient/README.md

 Group Administrator Capabilities
 --------------------------------

-With v1.1.7, PRC acquires the full range of abilities possessed by the igroupadmin command.
+Since v1.1.7, group administrator functions are available.

-Firstly, a groupadmin may invoke methods to create groups, and may add users to, or remove them from, any group to which they themselves
+A groupadmin may invoke methods to create groups, and may add users to, or remove them from, any group to which they themselves
 belong: